25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Inferring Type

-Using `var` we can declare local variables whose data-type is determined later.
+Using `var` we can declare local variables whose data-type is determined later

 For inferring it checks if the literal is suffice with: